sourcetoad/react-native-sketch-canvas/README.md

 ---

-The source code includes 9 examples, using build-in UI components, using with only canvas, sync between two canvases, and performance testing with initial paths loading.
+The source code includes 9 examples, using built-in UI components, using with only canvas, sync between two canvases, and performance testing with initial paths loading.

 Check full example app in the [example](./example) folder